2010 eruptions of Mount Merapi: Civil impacts

-On Thursday, 18 November the Australian Government Department of Foreign Affairs issued a second update to their 11 November travel advisory bulletin acknowledging the announcement by Indonesian authorities on 15 November scaling back the 20 kilometre exclusion zone in some of the regions around Mount Merapi.
+On Thursday, 18 November the Australian Government's Department of Foreign Affairs and Trade issued a second update to their 11 November travel advisory bulletin acknowledging the announcement by Indonesian authorities on 15 November scaling back the 20 kilometre exclusion zone in some of the regions around Mount Merapi.
 The exclusion zone had been reduced to 15 km in the District (Kabupaten) of Magelang and to 10 km in the Districts of Klaten and Boyolali.
 The exclusion zone in the District of Sleman, towards the city of Yogyakarta, remained at 20 km.
 The exclusion zone did not include the metropolitan areas of Yogyakarta or Adisucipto International Airport However the Indonesian Government advised that Adisucipto International Airport would be closed until at least 20 November.
 Other airports in Java had been subject to periodic closure due to volcanic activity at Mount Merapi.
 The travel bulletin further advised that eruptions or any widening of the Indonesian Government's exclusion zone would likely cause major disruption to services in Yogyakarta and surrounding areas.
 At the time the advisory was issued residents of Yogyakarta were still able to leave the city by road and rail, however any possible widening of the exclusion zone was considered to have the potential to affect the availability of departure options.
 It was noted that there had been a deterioration in air quality in Yogyakarta from ash falling on the city.
 It was cautioned that volcanic ash could cause breathing difficulties, particularly for people with chronic respiratory ailments such as asthma, emphysema, or bronchitis.

 The Indonesian Social Welfare Minister, Salim Segaf Al-Jufri announced on 19 November that the government planned to end the emergency response period for the Mount Merapi eruption disaster on 24 November.
 "We will maintain the emergency response period until 24 November.
 Whether the period will be extended or not will depend on the situation."
 Speaking to newsmen in Magelang district, he said the Mt Merapi evacuees could return home after the volcano's "beware" status had been lowered.
 The social welfare ministry had distributed relief aid packages containing staple food and blankets during the emergency response period.
 After the end of the emergency response period, the National Disaster Management Agency (BNPB) planned to begin implementing the reconstruction and rehabilitation programs for Mt Merapi victims.
 By mid November the eruptions had damaged 867 hectares of forest land on the volcano's slopes in Sleman District, Yogyakarta, with material losses estimated at Rp33 billion.
 The damaged areas included the Merapi National Park, community forests and the farms and plantations of the local people.
 Magelang's district administration decided to extend the emergency period, scheduled to end on 24 November, for a further period of 2 weeks until 9 December as Merapi's alert status still remained at the highest level in late November 2010.
 Heri Prawoto, the head of the district's Disaster Management Office was reported as saying that "there is still the possibility that some areas in Magelang will be impacted by volcanic debris".